gkjpettet/FileKit/README.md

 result As Integer = folderItemVariable.ReallyDelete(what As FolderItem, safeMode As Boolean = True)
 ```

 The method returns the Xojo `FolderItem.LastErrorCode` for the deletion attempt.
-If everything goes smoothly then it will return `FolderItem.NoError` (0).
+If everything goes smoothly then it will return `FolderItem.NoError`.

 If the optional `safeMode` is `True` then the method will **not** delete a number of special folders.
 The list of the protected folders depends on the platform.
 See [Appendix 1](#app1) below for the list.
 Setting this method parameter has no effect on the `FileSystem.safeMode` property.